 This conference represents a valuable opportunity for academics, designers, practitioners, consultants and suppliers to discuss best practice, improved methods and technology, all with an emphasis on safety, efficiency and environmental impact.

-- Click here to see papers on paste and thickened tailings on the ACG Online Repository of Conference Proceedings.
+- Click here to see papers on paste, thickened and filtered tailings on the ACG Online Repository of Conference Proceedings.

-- Click here for the 23rd International Conference on Paste, Thickened and Filtered Tailings website.
+- Click here for the 23rd International Conference on Paste, Thickened and Filtered Tailings – Virtual Conference website.

 - Sponsorship opportunities are available for the 24th International Conference on Paste, Thickened and Filtered Tailings.
 Click here to learn more.